Description

 • Deploy a kernel update that incorporates commit 2821bf2b79e47f87e1dbdd9d25c78240965a97d6 or later.

-• If an immediate update is infeasible, restrict or block access to the IVPU IPC interface, preventing untrusted firmware from invoking the vulnerable routine.
+• If an immediate update is not feasible, disable or restrict access to the IVPU IPC interface to prevent untrusted firmware from invoking the vulnerable routine.

-• Ensure that any firmware interacting with the kernel is authenticated and verified, and monitor for unexpected IPC requests that may signal exploitation attempts.
+• Ensure that firmware interacting with the kernel is signed and verified, and monitor for anomalous IPC requests that may indicate exploitation attempts.

 Tracking